 I went to a few sites today where I share my photos, right clicked to save the image and then viewed the image details to verify that my metadata is in there as the rightful owner of the image.
 Nope, no dice.
-My metadata got stripped out somewhere along the way in my editing workflow.
+My metadata got stripped out somewhere along the way in my editing workflow or maybe when I uploaded it to share online.
 Way to go Wenning.
 That feels like an amateur mistake.
-So before today anybody who grabbed my images from any website would have no trouble claiming the image as their own…with impunity.
+So before today, anybody who grabbed my images from any website would have no trouble claiming the image as their own...with impunity.
 I want my name to travel with the image so if someone wants to use it in a commercial or editorial print or online publication they can contact me and purchase a license to use the photo.
 At the very least I hope that whoever is using the image on their blog or publication will send me some love as the artist who created the image.
 I guess this is a good lesson to learn early on, but boy do I feel like I should have already had a handle on this.

 I do know that plagiarism is going to happen when putting this kind of work out online.
 So why did I start doing this in the first place?
 I want to come home from travels with something to share to a broader audience; specifically to people who may never have a chance to visit that place.
-If someone wants to share that image to their network so that other people can travel through my images; well, that’s accomplishing the goal of my photography as well.
+If someone wants to share that image to their network so that other people can travel through my images; that's cool with me since that's accomplishing the goal of my photography as well.